 A weakness of the life sciences is our inability to predict enzymatic function of genes.
 Our work aims to establish gene function by discovering new biosynthetic pathways and enzyme functions within the pathway.
 Using the well-studied oxygen dependent methionine salvage pathway as a guide, we searched for new pathways in methanogens.
 Here, we established the first three predicted methanogenic enzymes have the same function as in the aerobic pathway but with promiscuous activities, implying additional roles.
 However, how methanogens are able to circumvent the use of oxygen has yet to be discovered, but will likely lead to new biochemistry.

 To access the full paper, click here.
-Papers published in Microbiology are are available to journal subscribers, but the abstracts are free to read.
-Articles can also purchased individually with the pay-per-view option.
+Editor’s Choice articles published in Microbiology are free to read.